techsoft3d/hc-caas-usermanagement/README.md

 ## Quick Start
-To quickly test out CaaS User Management with the provided demo, follow the steps below.
+To quickly test out CaaS User Management with the provided UI, follow the steps below.
 1. Clone the repository
 2. Install all dependencies with `npm install`
 3. Ensure CaaS is running on port 3001.
 If not, follow the instructions [here](https://github.com/techsoft3d/hc-caas)